- »Teaching & Learning

 The College also has strong links with local engineering firms, and students have worked with engineers from Fluor, URT Composites and Fraser Nash Research in after-College STEM activities.

 There is a large variety of extra-curricular activities offered, including Robot Wars Robotics club, D&T club, cookery competitions, Greenpower electric race car club and various STEM activities organised for enrichment days and the College's gifted and talented programme.

-The Head of Vocational Education is Mr S McKay.
+The Head of Vocational Education is Mr W Burton.

 The aim of the Vocational Education (VE) Department is to follow the Applied Learning ethos of ‘learning by doing’.
 As such, the VE Department offers a wide range of business and vocational courses.
 The department offers a range of Level 3 BTEC courses in Health and Social Care, Business and Travel.
 Level 2 courses are available in BTEC Children's Care, Learning and Development.

 All subjects are delivered by specialist teachers and students have computer access every lesson.
 Rooms throughout the department are equipped with interactive whiteboards.
 The VE Department’s teaching is practically based, and many educational visits are undertaken by the department.
 These visits enhance the students' understanding of the subjects they are taught.

 The department is proud of its industrial links which include The Hogs Back Brewery, Go Ape, local care homes and primary schools, the Merlin Group and Procter and Gamble.

-The department also offers a wide range of extra-curricular activities such as Young Enterprise which gives students the opportunity to start and run their own businesses.
+The department also offers a wide range of extra-curricular activities.
 We also take part in national competitions such as The Student Investor Challenge.

 The Head of Vocational, ICT and Business Education is Mr M Powell.